MuratovAS/mini-scanf/README.md

 int getch()
 ```

-The function of reading and returning the sibyl to the emitted stream. `c_getch` returns a character from the buffer, or a result `getch()`.
+The function of reading and returning sibyl to the emitted stream. `c_getch` returns a character from the buffer, or a result `getch()`.

 The function `c_getbackch` allows you to write to the buffer.
 Returns `false` if there is nothing in the buffer, or `true` if there is no value in the buffer.
 ```c